kevin70613/TX_TradeStrAdj.tiga/README.md

 ## Experiments

+Before starting simulated trading experiments, you need to do data preprocessing as following steps: <\br>

 **Step1.** Run getEveryDayInfo.R (in Experiment/data_preprocess_1day file/)

 **Step2.** Run getEvery1MinInfo_2013.R (in Experiment/data_preprocess_1min/).Because we provide 1 year data (2013) for doing experiment, so you only run getEvery1MinInfo_2013.R(There are different year versions in this file).